Eduardoppereira/Eduardoppereira/README.md

 - 🔥 Junior Python Programmer & Junior Power BI Analyst.

-- 🔭 Currently I work with Excel and the SAP system.
+- 🔭 Currently, I work with Power BI, SQL Server, Excel, and Python.

 - 👨‍💻 All my projects are available from my admins on Github.